 Disadvantage from snorkling with shoes and fins is that you have to get used to it, because it feels very clumsy when you are not used to it.
 It is also an idea to go snorkling without fins.
 You might use (low) shoes, to get into the water easily.

 Breaking of the waves

 The breaking of the waves is sometimes rough.
 It gets you on your knees surprisingly easy.
 It doesn’t always look a lot, but that might be treacherous.
-The best way to get into the water is: go in without fins, walk untill you pass the area where the waves break and put on your fins, while you lie on your back in the water.
+The best way to get into the water is: go in without fins, walk until you pass the area where the waves break and put on your fins, while you lie on your back in the water.
 Always put your mask on your head before you enter and use your snorkel.
 If you do not put the mask on your head, put it around your neck.
 Never put it on your forehead, because one wave, and you lose it!

-We can make a reasonable estimation of the best places to go snorkling that day.
+We can make a reasonable estimation of the best places to go snorkeling that day.
 It might well be that the westside of the island is very wild, but you might be able to go to the east.

 Take care of the possibilities of a sunburn, use a good sunscreen.

 The watertemperature is between 18 (winter) and 25 (summer) degrees.

 At most places you will not or hardly find current.
 With full and new moon it might be a little more.
 Take notice of the beach flags (red=no swimming).
 Never go out of the coast to far, and if you are not sure, do not take the risk.
 There are some beaches (Puerto Naos and Los Cancajos) which have lifeguards on the beach!
 So that gives a safe idea.